Choosing the right dog from so many breeds can sometimes be confusing. This becomes even more overwhelming if you are a first-time dog owner.

 If you want a medium-large energetic dog, then this playful dog breed might just be what you’re looking for.
 Boxer is a loyal, easy-to-train, and protective type of dog.
-They are good for those who live a fairly active lifestyle due to their need of lots of exercise and proper training.
-This is best suited for families because it forms close bond with them and is especially protective with children.
+They are good for those who live a fairly active lifestyle due to their need for lots of exercise and proper training.
+This is best suited for families because it forms a close bond with them and is especially protective of children.

-Ensure to provide them with solid training foundation.
+Ensure to provide them with a solid training foundation.
 Otherwise, they tend to be stubborn and vocal.
 Be attentive to their grooming needs too.
-Their hair must be regularly brushed and trimmed as it continuously grow.
+Their hair must be regularly brushed and trimmed as it continuously grows.

 If you want a cute, little, bouncy cotton-ball-looking, and happy-go-lucky type of dog, go for a Bichon Frise.
 They’re great for families, children, and small spaces like apartments.
 They’re also easy to train and can also easily adapt to any type of lifestyle so they’re a good all-around companion.